 Lee M. Jacobson is a full time mediator/arbitrator and is President of Jacobson Dispute Resolution, APC.
 After graduating from the University of California at Davis in 1977 with degrees in Political Science and Mass Communications, Lee attended law school at the University of Santa Clara, becoming an associate editor of the Santa Clara Law Review and earning a Juris Doctor degree in 1980.
 He then began his legal career working for the Ericksen, Arbuthnot law firm specializing in insurance defense litigation where he worked for 7 ½ years before starting his own law firm, Jacobson, Hansen and Najarian in August of 1988 where he continued litigating insurance defense matters.

 In 1995 Lee began presiding over mandatory settlement conferences as a Judge Pro Tem in the Fresno County Superior Court.
-Lee began work as a full time mediator in 2000 and since that time has been selected as a mediator or arbitrator over 3,750 times.
+Lee began work as a full time mediator in 2000 and since that time has been selected as a mediator approximately 5,000 times.
 Lee is an approved mediator for courts in the following counties of California:

 University of California at Davis, Bachelor of Arts, 1977; University of Santa Clara, Juris Doctor, 1980; Admitted to California Bar 1980